Can My Landlord Evict Me During Coronavirus?

 Governor Hogan’s Executive Order applies to evictions across Maryland in all cities, including in its largest cities of Baltimore City, Columbia, Germantown, Silver Spring, Frederick, Waldorf, Glen Burnie, Gaithersburg, Rockville, Ellicott City, Dundalk and Bethesda.

 If you are faced with a threat of eviction, call the attorneys at Whitney, LLP.
 We have experience helping tenants fight for their rights against landlords.
-Contact us for a Free Consultation at 410 583 8000, or use our Online Quick Contact form to get started.
+Contact us for a Legal Consultation at 410 583 8000, or use our Online Quick Contact form to get started.
 All attorney’s fees and expenses are paid only from compensation we recover for you.

 Help for Tenants Facing Eviction During Coronavirus